ucc23/ucc/_pages/DBs_edits.md

 Removed GCs: BH 140, FSR 1716, FSR 1758
 Removed 'Harvard 5' (duplicate of Collinder 258)

+Removed "UBC_60" after marking it a duplicate of 'Coin-Gaia 11'

-The final number of entries in the table is 1904.
+The final number of entries in the table is 1903.